larsenwork/twin.macro/docs/prop-styling-guide.md

 ### ✓ Use class grouping with large styling sets

-Group large style sets by type on their own lines:
+Group large style sets by their type on multiple lines:

 ```js
 const styles = tw`